lane-willis/notes/cgcs-staff-information/hubspot/property-triage.md

 ## Ways of Gathering Data
    * The CGCS utilizes forms for events, mission trips, and other activities.
 Not all forms will correspond to Hubspot properties.
 However, a good amount of forms will utilize many of the properties above.
 Some form software can integrate directly with Hubspot which allows us to integrate this with our database, creating less work to manually input or import our data repeatedly.
-   * Through Powercampus and other databases via Registrar, FAAD, Financial Aid, and HR.
+   * To get data for the CRM, we have utilized Powercampus and other databases via Registrar, FAAD, Financial Aid, and HR.
+The people you might need to ask for this data changes regularly, but someone in this office should be able to help you find the data you need.
+After you receive data from them, you would then import that into HubSpot.

 ## Property List
+This is not an exhaustive list of the properties in HubSpot, but this should get you acclimated to what kind of data that the CGCS stores in HubSpot.

+### General

 Record ID – This is the number given to a new contact after import.
 This is assigned by Hubspot and can be used to import information for contacts later.
 This information cannot be changed.

 ### Students